WARNING: DISTRESSING PHOTOS SHOWING DEAD BODIES

 How the crater was formed

-Schematic provided by anonymous “insider”.
+Schematic provided by “anonymous insider” (Finnish military expert).
 The nuke is placed in a basement level.
+This shows where the conventional bombs and mini-nuke (thermonuclear or hydrogen bomb) were placed.

 Phases in a shallow underground explosion.
 From The Constructive Uses of Nuclear Explosives, McGraw-Hill Book Co., LC 68-11621. nuclearweaponarchive